 This is often referenced in terms of DPI, or dots per inch.

-After all, a print is literally just thousands of tiny dots, all blending together to create a lifelike image when viewed from a certain distance.
-If you took a strong enough magnifying glass or microscope, and you examined a standard photo print, you’d see lots of tiny dots, each corresponding to different colors in an image.
+After all, a print is literally just thousands of tiny dots, all blending to create a lifelike image when viewed from a certain distance.
+If you took a strong enough magnifying glass or microscope, and you examined a standard photo print, you’d see plenty of tiny dots, each corresponding to different colors in an image.

 Now, resolution in printing is different from digital image resolution.